 Day to day monitoring of implementation progress will be the responsibility of the PCU, based on the project's work plan.
-The PCU will inform UNIDO of any delays or difficulties faced during implementation so that the appropriate support or corrective measures can be adopted in a timely and remedial fashion.
+The PCU will inform UNIDO of any delays or difficulties faced during implementation so that the appropriate support or corrective measures can be adopted in a timely and remedial manner.

-Periodic monitoring of implementation progress will also be undertaken by UNIDO.
-This will allow PCU to troubleshoot any problems pertaining to the project in a timely manner to ensure smooth implementation of the project activities.
+UNIDO will use the PCU monitoring reports to supervise and support implementation and to ensure that any problems pertaining to the project are addressed in a timely fashion.
 Two major technical reviews are planned.
-The first one will look at the preliminary inventories of POPs, the other one at the draft NIP.
+The first one will assess the preliminary inventories of POPs and their quality, the other one the draft NIP.